315+ Telescopes Ranked

 View Rankings

-Celestron’s PowerSeeker 114EQ, like all of its siblings in the PowerSeeker line, are unusable scopes which we don’t recommend to beginners.
+Celestron’s PowerSeeker 114EQ, like all of its siblings in the PowerSeeker line, are unusable scopes which I don’t recommend to beginners.
 However, the 114EQ is a little better than the other PowerSeekers.

 Photo of author